Dehumidifier Vs Humidifier November 12, 2018 – Posted in: Blog, Dehumidifiers

 Humidification improves air quality, measures the humidity level in your home its type of device to keep the humidity level of about 30 percentage in winter.
 Winter air is dry air and a humidifier put more moisture in the air to reduce the effect of dry air and ability of airborne viruses to cause flu infection.

 Viruses are easily transmitted during winter because of the dry air but humidifier reduces the risk of being infected.
-Getting a humidifier during winter may help you avoid getting sick this winter, but it can also give you softer, more glowing skin, and even help preserve your real wood furniture.
+Getting a humidifier during winter may you avoid getting sick this winter, but it can also give you softer, more glowing skin, and even preserve your real wood furniture.

 It is not advisable to keep a dehumidifier running during winter since the primary function of a dehumidifier is to reduce moisture in the air therefore in times where we have dry air, the dehumidifier might not be necessary.